isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>Malay Dance</td>
 <td>To enable students to:
 	<ul>
-<li>Learn basic skills and forms of expression of Malay Dance
+		<li>Learn basic skills and forms of expression of Malay Dance</li>
-<li>Heighten their self and social-awareness and develop an appreciation for the cultural art form through learning about the history, dance steps and expressions
+<li>Heighten their self and social-awareness and develop an appreciation for the cultural art form through learning about the history, dance steps and expressions</li>
-<li>Develop life skills such as self-discipline, confidence, team spirit and resilience
+		<li>Develop life skills such as self-discipline, confidence, team spirit and resilience</li>
 	</ul>
 </td>
 <td>P2</td>